 However, to add to the family’s income, the older siblings contributed to the mortgage payments.
 Joe Epps, who was one of them, was interviewed by members of the La Jolla Historical Society in 2011.
 La Jolla Light got access to a transcription of that conversation, where he stated, “My two oldest brothers, when they were early teens, started delivering the Los Angeles Times, which was the most popular newspaper here in La Jolla.”

 The Epps family had nine children.
 Donald was the youngest.
-The two eldest and most popular at school were Luke and Randall Epps.
-“Luke and Randall graduated from La Jolla High in 1948.
-Randall was football star.
+The two eldest and most popular at school were Luke and Randell Epps.
+“Luke and Randell graduated from La Jolla High in 1948.
+Randell was football star.
 He made All-San Diego City team, he was student body president 1948, which was a tremendous (accomplishment), because this is way before desegregation,” said Donald Epps.

 Schools in La Jolla were never segregated, neither were the beaches or movie theaters.
 However, whether or not there was discrimination, is a different topic.